AllenNeuralDynamics/aind-analyisis-wrapper/README.md

 ### Common Issues When Building Your Analysis

-**Schema validation errors**: Check that your `AnalysisSpecification` matches your parameter files exactly **Import errors**: Add missing packages to your environment configuration **File loading errors**: Ensure your data loading code handles the file formats in your datasets **Memory issues**: Consider processing data in chunks for large datasets
+**Schema validation errors**: Check that your `ExampleAnalysisSpecification` matches your parameter files exactly **Import errors**: Add missing packages to your environment configuration **File loading errors**: Ensure your data loading code handles the file formats in your datasets **Memory issues**: Consider processing data in chunks for large datasets